Tat people (Caucasus): Local self-designations

 On December 14, 1990, the Azeri cultural and educational society for studying and development of Tati language, history, and ethnography was founded by the board of the Ministry of Justice of the Azerbaijan SSR.
 A primer and textbook of the Tat language together with literary and folklore pieces were published.

 Culture

 The Persian settlers of the South Caucasus have long interacted with the surrounding ethnic groups, exchanging elements of their cultures.
 Arts like carpet-making, hand-weaving, metal manufacture, embossing and incrustation are highly developed.
 The arts of ornamental design and miniature are also very popular.

 There is a rich tradition of Tat spoken folk art.
-Genres of national poetry like ruba’is, ghazals, beits are highly developed.
-While studying the works of Persian medieval poets of South Caucasus like Khaqani and Nizami some distinctive features of the Tat language have been revealed.
+Genres of national poetry like ruba’is, ghazals, bayts are highly developed.
+While studying the works of Persian medieval poets of South Caucasus like Khaqani and Nizami Ganjavi some distinctive features of the Tat language have been revealed.

 As a result of the long co-existence of Tats and Azerbaijanis, many common features in farming, housekeeping, and culture have developed.
 Traditional Tat female clothes are a long shirt, wide trousers worn outside, a slim line dress, outer unbuttoned dress, headscarf, and "Moroccan" stockings.
 Male clothes are the Circassian coat and high fur-cap.